tiffanynk/trash-panda-fe/README.md

 <!-- FUTURE PLANS -->
 ## Future Plans

-The next feature planned for this app is to add full functionality for users to earn points for every recorded recycle action, and also earn points for each recycling location they add to the map for uthers to utilize.
+The next feature planned for this app is to add full functionality for users to earn points for every recorded recycle action, and also earn points for each recycling location they add to the map for others to utilize.
 A leaderboard for the top point-earners will be visible on the app to help incentivize users.

 <!-- CONTACT -->
 ## Contact